KrisKennaway/ii-pix/README.md

 The process of (error-diffusion) dithering involves distributing the "quantization error" (mismatch between the colour of the source image and chosen output pixels) across neighbouring pixels, according to some pattern.
 [Floyd-Steinberg](https://en.wikipedia.org/wiki/Floyd%E2%80%93Steinberg_dithering) and [Jarvis-Judice-Ninke](https://en.wikipedia.org/wiki/Error_diffusion#minimized_average_error) ("Jarvis") are two common patterns, though there are many others, which have slightly different characteristics.

+Since it uses a small dither pattern, Floyd-Steinberg dithering retains more of the image detail than larger kernels.
+On the other hand, it sometimes produces image artifacts that are highly structured (e.g. runs of a single colour, checkerboard patterns).
+This seems to be especially common with 4-pixel colours.

-For our particular application it turns out that these "classical" approaches do not give especially good results.
-This seems to be because they only propagate errors to a small number of neighbouring pixels, e.g. 2 pixels in the forward x direction for Jarvis.
+In part this may be because these "classical" dither patterns only propagate errors to a small number of neighbouring pixels, e.g. 1 pixels in the forward direction for Floyd-Steinberg, and 2 pixels for Jarvis.
 However for double hi-res colours we know that it might take up to 4 pixels before a given colour can be selected for output (e.g. to alternate between black and white, or any other pairs that are 4 steps away on the transition chart above).

 In other words, given the results of error diffusion from our current pixel, there is one colour from our palette of 16 that is the best one to match this - but it might be only possible to render this particular colour up to 4 pixels further on.
 If we only diffuse the errors by 1 or 2 pixels each time, it will tend to have diffused away by the time we reach that position, and the opportunity will be lost.
+Combined with the small overall set of available colours this can result in image artifacts.

-Modifying the Jarvis dither pattern to extend 4 pixels in the forward direction seems to give much better results (e.g. when dithering large blocks of colour).
+Modifying the Jarvis dither pattern to extend 4 pixels in the forward direction seems to give much better results for such images (e.g. when dithering large blocks of colour), although at the cost of reduced detail.
 This is presumably because we allow each quantization error to diffuse to each of the 4 subsequent pixels that might be best-placed to act on it.

-This is the default dither pattern for ][-pix (`--dither=jarvis-mod`)
+The bottom line is that choice of `--dither` argument is a tradeoff between image detail and handling of colour.
+If the default `--dither=floyd` algorithm does not give pleasing results, try other patterns such as `--dither=jarvis-mod`.

 Further experimentation with other dithering patterns (and similar modifications to the above) may also produce interesting results.